 In 2018, RSPH launched the first Scroll Free September campaign – the world’s first large-scale campaign aimed at encouraging people to have a healthier and more meaningful relationship with social media.
 The campaign was a huge success, with an estimated 300,000 people taking part internationally and significant traction from the world’s press.

-Building on the research undertaken for the RSPH Status of Mind and New Filters reports, RSPH has developed a free, open access Online Learning course Looking after your self-ie: A guide to finding your balance on and offline, which aims to help social media users to build a meaningful, more balanced relationship with platforms.
-The programme focusses on awareness-raising; encouraging meaningful use by educating users on the potential harms and benefits of social media.
+Building on the research undertaken for the RSPH Status of Mind and New Filters reports, RSPH has developed the Online Learning course Looking after your self-ie: A guide to finding your balance on and offline, which aims to help social media users to build a meaningful, more balanced relationship with platforms.

 Looking after your self-ie explores social media’s impact on the following topics:

 - A new section about the effects of COVID-19 on social media usage